eduardo-rdguez/tx_dashboard/README.md

 > This project has been developed with Elixir, Phoenix and RabbitMQ to demonstrate how LiveView works.

-To start your Phoenix server:

-* Install dependencies with `mix deps.get`
-* Create and migrate your database with `mix ecto.setup`
-* Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## RabbitMQ

 Run a RabbitMQ Docker image in a container: